alexfernandez/alexfernandez.github.io/2021/api-first.md

-over at her portal [CertificaciónPM.com](https://certificacionpm.com/), something that would report benefits to us both: she would offer relevant jobs to her pupils, and I would have my offers reach a broader audience.
+over at her portal [CertificaciónPM.com](https://certificacionpm.com/), something that would report benefits to us both: she would offer relevant jobs to her pupils, and my offers would reach a broader audience.

 I asked Claudia if she had an open API, because we had not het partitioned and opened ours,